gtors/httpj/docs/environment_variables.md

 # Environment Variables

-The HTTPX library can be configured via environment variables.
+The HTTPJ library can be configured via environment variables.
 Environment variables are used by default.
 To ignore environment variables, `trust_env` has to be set `False`.
 There are two ways to set `trust_env` to disable environment variables:

-* On the client via `httpx.Client(trust_env=False)`.
+* On the client via `httpj.Client(trust_env=False)`.
-* Using the top-level API, such as `httpx.get("<url>", trust_env=False)`.
+* Using the top-level API, such as `httpj.get("<url>", trust_env=False)`.

-Here is a list of environment variables that HTTPX recognizes and what function they serve:
+Here is a list of environment variables that HTTPJ recognizes and what function they serve:

 ## `SSLKEYLOGFILE`